Occupational Therapy Jobs! (Nearby & Remote)

 Relode: A Healthcare Crowdsourcing Start-up

 I believe that crowdsourcing is the future of job hunting.
-Through Relode, you can create an account and then track available jobs in your area.
-You can either apply to the job yourself or refer a friend—and, in some cases, your referral will earn you some bonus cash.
+With Relode, you can create an account and track available jobs in your area.
+You can either apply to interesting jobs yourself or refer a friend—and, in some cases, your referral will earn you some bonus cash.

 Facebook Groups for Occupational Therapist Jobs

-Another way to leverage the helpfulness of OT is to post in a FB group.
+Another way to leverage the helpfulness of OT is to post in a Facebook group.
 Here are two options:

 2. Find Traveling Occupational Therapy Jobs